fredS86/mjpeg-timelapse/README.md

-Scripts to make a timelapse with MJPEG cameras.
+Scripts to make a timelapse with MJPEG cameras on HTTP.